VMs in the Big Data Lab

-OpenNebula is an free and open-source cloud infrastructure management platform that provides a web interface for provisioning and centralized management of virtual machines.
+OpenNebula is a free and open source cloud infrastructure management platform that provides a web interface for provisioning and centralized management of virtual machines.
 OpenNebula's virtual appliance, called vOneCloud, brings OpenNebula to vSphere for a self-service cloud provisioning portal on top of an VMware infrastructure environment.

 VPN remote access

 The Computer Science Virtual Private Network (VPN) allows students and faculty to access resources of the Big Data Lab from off campus over the Internet.
 Connecting to the VPN requires a compatible VPN client and a client profile from csconnect.hofstra.edu.
 To get started, install the OpenVPN client for Windows or Tunnelblick for macOS.